-Standard No. and Title Requirement(s) Evidence of Compliance IIA AS 1310, Requirements of the Quality Assurance and Improvement Program The quality assurance and improvement program must include both internal and external assessments.
-A QC Reviewer is assigned to every engagement to perform an internal review of all work papers to ensure adherence to the Standards, GAGAS, and applicable legal and regulatory requirements.
-The Chief Auditor reviews and approves key audit plans, documents and samples of the QC work performed.
-An external Quality Assurance Review (QAR)2 is obtained every 3 years and performed by peers of the IA function.
+Standard No. and Title Requirement(s) Evidence of Compliance IIA AS 1310, Requirements of the Quality Assurance and Improvement The quality assurance and improvement program must include both internal and external assessments.
+The IA Manager reviews all audit work papers to ensure their integrity, compliance, and satisfaction with the Standards, GAGAS, and audit objectives.
+The IA Manager and the Chief Auditor review and approve key audit plans, Program documents, and samples of the QC work performed.
+An external Quality Assurance Review (QAR)2 is obtained every three years and performed by peers of the IA function.
 The QAR was last completed in June 2021 (see Appendix for excerpts from the 2021 External Quality Assurance Review).
 IA will undergo its next QAR in 2024.